MicrosoftDocs/microsoft-365-community/docs/making-decisions/designing-solution-for-scale.md

 For scripting, I highly recommend looking into PnP PowerShell library, there a lot of cmdlets design to work online and on-premises, there is plenty of blogs, examples or community members that can help you to get you started.

+Please refer to this article for more detail [https://github.com/SharePoint/sp-usage-docs/blob/master/docs/basics/benefits-of-using-powershell-with-sharepoint.md](https://github.com/SharePoint/sp-usage-docs/blob/master/docs/basics/benefits-of-using-powershell-with-sharepoint.md)

 ### Site Designs

 Now there is Site Designs feature in SharePoint Online, which opens up a new way to deploy features.
-These can create libraries, set permissions, branding and headings in Modern interfaces and call Flows containing more advanced scenarios
+These can create libraries, set permissions, branding and headings in Modern interfaces and call Flows containing more advanced scenarios.

 # Further Reading